-I was born in 1978 in a beautiful island paradise, Puerto Rico.
+I was born in 1978 in the beautiful island paradise of Puerto Rico.
 See?
 I have always been cute and stylish.

 I came to the US in 1996 to attend the University of Massachusetts where I got a degree on Hotel Management.
 No, I never worked in a hotel.
 Doesn’t everyone get a degree in something they never end up doing?

 While in college, I had a serious car accident and suffered a spinal cord injury.

 In 2004, I moved from Massachusetts to Paducah, KY and became a full time artist making art quilts.
 I met the most amazing people there and will always consider Paducah my second home.

 In Paducah, I lived in an artist community and there was a need for promotional items like postcards and websites.
 I started doing graphic design for fun and some extra income on the side.
 That is when I realized that it was something I really enjoyed doing.

 Art quilt - noun.
 A quilt that is created for an artistic and decorative purpose and it is usually hung on the wall like a painting instead of used as a bed covering.

 In the meantime, my family was living in Maryland.
 Since I moved out of my house in 1996 to go to college, I had never lived close to my family.
 I decided to move to Maryland, study design and started my career as a freelance web and graphic designer with Aynex Designs.